alejandraberbesi/Udacity_MachineTranslation/README.md

         Finally, a custom, more advanced model is built, combining learned techniques to achieve higher translation quality.

-* Implementation Focus: Specific sections within the notebook, marked with '(IMPLEMENTATION)', require hands-on coding to complete the network layers and data processing functions.

-The project primarily uses Keras (with TensorFlow backend) for neural network development, along with Numpy for numerical operations.
+* The project primarily uses Keras (with TensorFlow backend) for neural network development, along with Numpy for numerical operations.

 ## Contribution Note